 Hey there!
 Welcome to my site!
-I am a mum of four amazing boys, passionate about helping people find their creative voice and currently teach painting and other creative courses online!
+I am a mum of four amazing boys

 Having grown up in rural Victoria and then lived in Tasmania for almost 20 years, nature and community has been a big part of my world.
-When I burnt out many years ago, I was forced to find something to help me find a place of comfort and direction.
-I fell in love with painting nature in a photo realistic way during this time, then went on to teach others.
+When I burnt out many years ago, I needed something to help me find comfort and direction.
+I fell in love with painting nature in a photorealistic way during this time, then went on to teach others.

-Space jump 10 years or so I now have over 100 students many who have said painting has also changed their lives, as it did mine!
+Space jump 10 years or so I now have over 100 students a week, many who have said painting has changed their lives, as it did mine!

 I have many stories to share and look forward to having a yarn with you sometime about how creativity can help you too!